inyourtime/fastify-multiple-swagger/README.md

 ### Plugin Options

 - `documents` (required): Array of document configurations
-  - Can be strings (decorator names) or objects with detailed configuration
+  - Can be strings (documentRef names) or objects with detailed configuration
-- `defaultDecorator` (optional): Default decorator name for routes without explicit decorator
+- `defaultDocumentRef` (optional): Default documentRef name for routes without explicit documentRef
-- `routePrefix` (optional): Global prefix for all document routes
+- `routePrefix` (optional): Global prefix for all document routes (json and yaml)

 ### Document Options

-- `decorator` (required): Unique identifier for the document
+- `documentRef` (required): Unique reference name for the Swagger document
 - `exposeRoute` (optional): Configuration for exposing JSON/YAML routes
   - Can be boolean or object with `json` and `yaml` properties
 - `swaggerOptions` (optional): Configuration passed to @fastify/swagger
-- `routePrefix` (optional): Document-specific route prefix
-- `name` (optional): Display name for the document
+- `name` (optional): Display name for the UI providers
-- `meta` (optional): Additional metadata for the document
+- `meta` (optional): Additional metadata for UI providers configuration

 ## API